azeemba/work-snapshots/README.md

-Work Sessions
+Work Snapshots
 ==============

 If [Windows Recall](https://www.theverge.com/2024/6/13/24178144/microsoft-windows-ai-recall-feature-delay)
 was not secure enough for you, here is the same feature set implemented by a random guy who you should trust even less.

-Features:
+I built this so I could have a fun record of my progress through my side projects.
+Though, it has also turned out to be useful in tracking the time I spend on different projects.

+### Features
-- Take screenshots evey few mins if any "important" application is running
+- Take screenshots evey few mins if any "interesting" application is running
   - A camera sound is played everytime a screenshot is taken
-  - You can configure which applications count as important
+  - You can configure which applications count as "interesting"
-- Tag sessions with a project to track time spent on different projects
+- Add tags for different project to track time spent on them
-- Manually disable recording even when "important" applications are running
+- Manually disable recording even when "interesting" applications are running

-Problems:
-- Set up is manual (need to create two python virtual environments and a node environment)
-- Windows only
-- Screenshots and process data is stored in plaintext!
-You have to make sure sensitive things aren't getting recorded.

-Requires:
-- AutoHotKey
-- Python3
-- Node

-## Screenshots
+### Screenshots

 The home page of the dashboard shows a set of "work sessions" which is a series of snapshots grouped together.
 So you know how long you worked on a specific thing